Yuma County Area Transit: Yuma County Intergovernmental Public Transportation Authority (YCIPTA)

 YCIPTA is managed by a Transit Director with support staff.
 YCIPTA has agreements in place with Yuma County for human resources, financial services, Treasurer, Clerk of the Board, and Information Technology support.
 YCIPTA had a management agreement in place with YMPO to manage the day-to-day operations of the transit system until June 30, 2012.

 There are nine board members that consist of City Administrators, Town Manager, Tribal Planning Directors, College Presidents and County Administrator from the member entities that set the overall policy for the transit system.
 Each member entity receives one vote on the board of directors.
 When financial contributions are discussed, the Board of Directors has opted towards a weighted voting structure to ensure that members that pay more into the system have fair representation.
 The Board of Directors meets on the 4th Monday of each month at 1:30 pm at Yuma County Development Services Building inside Aldrich Hall.

-YCAT operates nine fixed routes and a demand responsive service throughout the southwestern quadrant of Yuma County and portions of Imperial County.
-YCAT operates Monday-Friday from 5:50 am to approximately 7:30 pm, with limited service continuing until 11:00 pm.
-On Saturday, service operates from 9:15 am to 6:30 pm with headways every 60 minutes.
-There is no service on Sundays or major holidays at this time.
-These services are provided under a contractual arrangement with First Transit of Cincinnati, Ohio.
+YCAT's services were provided under a contractual arrangement with First Transit of Cincinnati, Ohio.
 First Transit is part of First Group, a United Kingdom-based corporation that also consists of Greyhound, First Student and First Group operations in the United Kingdom.
+In 2018, they switched contractors to RATP, based out of Paris, France.

 YCAT operates 28 buses.
 17 buses are powered by diesel and used on YCAT fixed routes.
 8 buses and 3 vans are powered by gasoline and used on YCAT OnCall.
 All buses and vans are owned by YCIPTA and were purchased with Federal Transit Administration funding.